Momin2005/Momin2005/README.md

 - 🌱 I’m currently learning more about machine learning.
 - 🤔 I’m looking for help with AI.
 - 💬 Ask me about Python or any games related stuff.
-- 📫 How to reach me: Discord - @Momin#5959
-- 😄 Pronouns: He.
+- 😄 Pronouns: He

-website working on
+- website working on

 I don't have many repos that are public, but it's comming!
+Because of school I don't have much time to work on projects.

 **Languages and Tools:**